Image credit: Facebook Fan Michael W.

 breeds and lifestyles are at risk.
 Especially with the spread of urban communities into more rural areas, disease spread between wildlife and domestic animals occurs with increased frequency.

 Protection from disease

 Vaccinate your dog for Leptospirosis!
 The best option currently available is a vaccine that contains the 4 most common serogroups* .
 There are hundreds of leptospira serogroups, but most are not disease causing.
 Puppies as young as 9-10 weeks old can begin vaccination for leptospira and will require a booster dose 3-4 weeks later.
 After the original series is complete, dogs require a yearly vaccine booster for leptospira.
 Some high-risk dogs may benefit from a booster vaccine every 6 months.
 Ask your veterinarian about prevalence of leptospirosis in your area.
+You can even get your vet to provide a home visit vet in melbourne so chances are there’s someone in your area that would provide the same service if you couldn’t get to the vets.
 The best offense a good defense!